PaddlePaddle/Paddle/doc/fluid/design/imperative/imperative.md

 ### File Readers

-We can utilize our existing recordio reader, batch reader, and shuffle reader ops, however we will need to make some modifications to support methods to check for EOF (and any additional methods used by our `reader_loop_op`)
+We can utilize our existing recordio reader, batch reader, and shuffle reader ops, however we will need to make some modifications to support any additional methods used by our `reader_loop_op`)

 ### Save Model